DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 Arasek Stockyard is largely as described in <span class="citation">N5.
 Arasek Stockyard (p.
 115)</span>.
 However, while Rictavio's wagon is mostly covered by old and faded paint, the Carnival of Wonders sign on its side is brand new and fresh-painted.

-If one of the players expresses an interest in breaking into the wagon, [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] discourages them from doing so if he is present.
+If one of the players expresses an interest in breaking into the wagon, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] discourages them from doing so if he is present.

 If a player nonetheless attempts to unlock or force open the door to the wagon, the entire wagon suddenly rocks violently from side to side.
 The players can also hear the sound of something with large, heavy claws scratching against the interior of the wagon.
 (The rocking and scratches are made by the ghost of Erasmus van Richten, a **poltergeist** seeking to protect Arabelle by scaring visitors away.)

-If the players successfully break the door to the wagon or pick its padlock, they find that the wagon’s interior contains a soft bed of straw, a comfortable woolen blanket, a few books, and a young Vistana girl—Arabelle—who is clutching a plush saber-toothed tiger to her chest and wearing a beaded necklace with a carved copper amulet.
-(For more information about Arabelle, see [[Arc F - The Missing Vistana]].)
+If the players successfully break the door to the wagon or pick its padlock, they find that the wagon's interior contains a soft bed of straw, a comfortable woolen blanket, a few books, and a young Vistana girl—Arabelle—who is clutching a plush saber-toothed tiger to her chest and wearing a beaded necklace with a carved copper amulet.
+(For more information about Arabelle, see [[dnd/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana]].)

 # E5.
 Coffin Maker's Shop
 <span class="citation"><em>This scene takes place in Chapter 5: Area N6.</em></span>